PFA03027/alpha_concurrent/README.md

 general_mem_allocator::prune() and gmem_prune() is introduce to release the allocated memory if that is release by general_mem_allocator::deallocate() or gmem_deallocate().

-# Important points
-If disable ALCONCURRENT_CONF_USE_THREAD_LOCAL, Whether the provided class is lock-free depends on whether the POSIX API for thread-local storage is lock-free.

-If the POSIX thread-local storage API is lock-free, the main operations such as push () / pop () will behave as lock-free.

 # Build
 There is 2way for build
 1. build by make